salmayasser23/Gym-Management-System-API/README.md

 ---

-## Why HTTP-only Cookies Are Commonly Used
+## Authentication with HTTP-only Cookies

-Although this project uses JWT tokens in the `Authorization` header, HTTP-only cookies are commonly used as an industry standard because they help protect authentication tokens from JavaScript access.
-This reduces the risk of token theft through Cross-Site Scripting (XSS) attacks.
+This project uses JWT authentication with the access token stored in an HTTP-only cookie.

+After a successful login:

+* the server generates a JWT access token
+* the token is stored in an HTTP-only cookie
+* the token is not returned in the response body
+* protected endpoints read the token from the cookie during authentication

+### Why this approach is used

-In many secure web applications, HTTP-only cookies are preferred because:
+HTTP-only cookies improve security because:

-* they cannot be read directly by client-side JavaScript
+* they cannot be accessed directly by client-side JavaScript
-* they reduce exposure of sensitive authentication tokens
+* they reduce exposure of authentication tokens in Cross-Site Scripting (XSS) scenarios
-* they can be combined with secure cookie settings and CSRF protection for stronger overall security

-For this project, JWT bearer authentication was used because it is simple to test in Swagger and suitable for demonstrating protected API endpoints.
+* they provide a cleaner authentication flow for browser-based clients

+### Notes

+* for local development, cookie settings such as `Secure` may need adjustment depending on whether the API runs on HTTP or HTTPS
+* in production, `Secure = true` should be used with HTTPS
+* if the frontend is hosted on a different origin, additional cookie and CORS settings may be required

 ---